 MQTT clients can connect to a Solace PubSub+ appliance using IPv4 or IPv6.
 To connect using IPv6, the appliance's message-backbone needs to be configured with an IPv6 global unicast or unique local address.
 For more information on configuring appliance IP interfaces and addresses, refer to Configuring Appliance IP Interfaces.

-Tutorials are provided on the Solace Developer portal to introduce you to the fundamentals of using MQTT to develop applications using the Solace PubSub+.
+These tutorials will introduce you to the fundamentals of using MQTT to develop applications using the Solace PubSub+.
 They cover common messaging requirements such as pub/sub, message persistence, request/reply, and more.Start Tutorials